 • Non-employee entertainers for services related to your business.

-• Certain people who got golden parachute payments after a merger or acquisition.
+• Individuals who got golden parachute payments after a merger or acquisition.

 Understanding Form 1099-MISC requirements

 Although less common, businesses in certain industries may use Form 1099-MISC to report specific types of payments.
-For instance, if you purchased a patent from an individual or company, you will show royalty payments ($10 or more) on a Form 1099-MISC.
-Farmers who rent out crop pasture use this form, as do organizations that buy or sell fish and other aquatic life.
-In these cases, the amounts should total $600 or more.
+For instance, if you purchased a patent from an individual or company, you’ll show royalty payments of $10 or more on Form 1099-MISC.
+Farmers who rent out crop pastures and organizations that buy or sell fish and other aquatic life use this form as well.

-Additionally, you will send a Form 1099-MISC to winners of prizes or rewards worth $600 or more.
-This doesn’t apply to employees or non-employees.
-Report prize amounts on a worker’s W-2 and place contractor bonuses, commissions, or awards on the Form 1099-NEC.
+You’ll also send Form 1099-MISC to winners of prizes or rewards worth $600 or more, though this doesn’t apply to employees or non-employees.
+You’ll report prize earnings on a worker’s W-2 and contractor bonuses, commissions, or awards on Form 1099-NEC.
 Business owners reporting $5,000 or more of sales of consumer products on a commission basis may use Form 1099-MISC or Form 1099-NEC.

 Different rules exist for foreign agricultural workers, coin-operated amusements, and certain punitive damages and awards.
 The IRS has separate publications for each circumstance, so review all information carefully before deciding who gets 1099s.